44,100 Hz: History

 Early digital audio was recorded on U-matic video cassette tapes.

 The 44.1 kHz sampling rate originated in the late 1970s with PCM adaptors, which recorded digital audio on video cassettes, notably the Sony PCM-1600 introduced in 1979 and carried forward in subsequent models in this series.
 This then became the basis for Compact Disc Digital Audio (CD-DA), defined in the Red Book standard in 1980.
-Its use has continued as an option in 1990s standards such as the DVD, and in 2000s, standards such as HDMI.
+Its use has continued as an option in 1990s standards such as the DVD, and in 2000s standards such as HDMI.
 This sampling frequency is commonly used for MP3 and other consumer audio file formats which were originally created from material ripped from compact discs.

 Origin

-The selection of the sample rate was based primarily on the need to reproduce the audible frequency range of 20–20,000 Hz (20 kHz).
+The selection of the sample rate was based primarily on the need to reproduce the audible frequency range of 20–20,000 Hz (20 Hz–20 kHz).
 The Nyquist–Shannon sampling theorem states that a sampling rate of more than twice the maximum frequency of the signal to be recorded is needed, resulting in a required rate of greater than 40 kHz.
-The exact sampling rate of 44.1 kHz was inherited from PCM adaptors which was the most affordable way to transfer data from the recording studio to the CD manufacturer at the time the CD specification was being developed.
+The exact sampling rate of 44.1 kHz was inherited from PCM adaptors, which was the most affordable way to transfer data from the recording studio to the CD manufacturer at the time the CD specification was being developed.

 The rate was chosen following debate between manufacturers, notably Sony and Philips, and its implementation by Sony, yielding a de facto standard.
 The actual choice of rate was the point of some debate, with other alternatives including 44.1 / 1.001 ≈ 44.056 kHz (corresponding to the NTSC color field rate of 60 / 1.001 = 59.94 Hz) or approximately 44 kHz, proposed by Philips.
-Ultimately Sony prevailed on both sample rate (44.1 kHz) and bit depth (16 bits per sample, rather than 14 bits per sample).
-The technical reasoning behind the rate being chosen is associated with characteristics of human hearing and early digital audio recording systems as described below.
+Ultimately, Sony prevailed on both sample rate (44.1 kHz) and bit depth (16 bits per sample, rather than 14 bits per sample).
+The technical reasoning behind the rate being chosen is associated with characteristics of human hearing and early digital audio recording systems, as described below.